What we know about the 16 fake electors charged in Michigan | KRDO

 Kent Vanderwood, 69, is the current mayor of Wyoming, Michigan, a small city near Grand Rapids.
 He was previously a longtime member of the Wyoming City Council and won the mayor’s race last year.
 During the 2020 campaign, he was chair of the 2nd District Republican Party, according to local press reports.

-Stanley Grot, 71, is the Shelby Township clerk, in a small western Michigan town.
+Stanley Grot, 71, is the Shelby Township clerk, in a suburb of Detroit.
 He was appointed in 2012.

 Amy Facchinello, 55, was elected in 2020 as a member of the school board in Grand Blanc, which is a suburb of Flint, Michigan.
 She was previously vice chairwoman of the Genesee County Republican Party.
 CNN previously reported that she has repeatedly promoted QAnon-related material on her social media accounts.

-Note: CORRECTION: This story has been updated with the correct spelling of fake elector Mari-Ann Henry’s name and to accurately describe the location of Stanley Grot’s home township.